 After eight feature-length directing credits and more than 20 years atop the Hollywood hierarchy, director Quentin Tarantino has earned a reputation that makes any project he’s working on a big deal.
-The famed auteur’s next project, Once Upon a Time in Hollywood, just received its second trailer, which introduces Charles Manson and plays up the Manson Family murders of 1969 as the backdrop to a story set in — you guessed it — Hollywood, California.
+The famed auteur’s next film, Once Upon a Time in Hollywood, just received its second trailer, which introduces Charles Manson and plays up the Manson Family murders of 1969 as its backdrop, and recently cast the actor who will portray notorious cult leader Charles Manson.

 Here’s everything we know about the film so far.

 - Title: Once Upon A Time in Hollywood

 - Cast: Leonardo DiCaprio, Brad Pitt, Margot Robbie, Al Pacino, Dakota Fanning, Timothy Olyphant, James Marsden, Kurt Russell, Damian Lewis, Burt Reynolds, Emile Hirsch, Luke Perry

 - Director: Quentin Tarantino

 A pair of groovy trailers

 A few hours ahead of Once Upon a Time in Hollywood‘s premiere at the Cannes film festival, Sony released a second trailer that finally offers a glimpse at the film’s story.
 As the new footage reveals, DiCaprio and Pitt’s characters struggle to find their place in modern Hollywood, while Robie’s Sharon Tate is on the rise thanks to a starring role in the spy comedy The Wrecking Crew.
 Around the same time, the main characters cross paths with serial killer Charles Manson.

 While most of the trailer feels lighthearted, it ends on a darker note with shots of the Manson family wielding guns and knives.
 Expect a similar twist in the final film — in fact, Tarantino is already asking Cannes attendees not to spoil the movie.